raktims2210-dev/representation-economy/README.md

 * Representation Quality Engineering
 * DRIVEROps

-The central argument is simple:
+The central thesis is straightforward:

 As intelligence becomes more accessible, durable advantage may increasingly depend not only on better models, but on better representations of reality.